944th Fighter Wing

 The 944th Fighter Wing is an Air Reserve component of the United States Air Force.
 It is assigned to Tenth Air Force, Air Force Reserve Command, stationed at Luke Air Force Base, Arizona.

-The 944th is an associate unit of the 56th Fighter Wing of Air Education and Training Command (AETC) and if mobilized the wing is gained by AETC.
+The 944th is an associate unit of the 56th Fighter Wing of Air Combat Command (ACC) and if mobilized the wing is gained by ACC.

 Overview

 The mission of the 944th Fighter Wing is to train and provide combat ready airmen.
 During peacetime, the 944th trains reservists for worldwide deployments and has participated in real-world operational deployments in support of Operation Provide Comfort II and Operation Northern Watch (Northern Iraq), and Operation Deny Flight/Operation Decisive Edge (missions over Bosnia-Herzegovina), Operation Southern Watch (Southern Iraq) and has flown combat missions during Operation Enduring Freedom.
 Additionally, after the events of 11 September 2001, approximately 100 reservists (The majority from the 944th Security Forces Squadron) were mobilized in direct support of Operation Enduring Freedom and Operation Noble Eagle.

 The unit reports to headquarters, Tenth Air Force at Naval Air Station Fort Worth Joint Reserve Base Carswell, Texas.
 Within the active Air Force, the wing was previously gained by the former Tactical Air Command and its successor, the Air Combat Command.
 It is currently gained by Air Education and Training Command.

 The unit has an authorized strength of 850 personnel.
 Roughly one-quarter (135) of assigned personnel are full-time Air Reserve Technicians who provide continuity between weekend training periods.
 The annual payroll comes to almost $22 million.
 The value of unit resources, weapon systems, capital assets, and inventory comes to almost $300 million.
 The unit maintains facilities housing over 207,300 square feet (approximately 19.7 percent of Luke Air Force Base facility space).

 The majority of personnel are traditional reservists that meet during one required weekend unit training assembly each month, augmented by numerous additional weekends and weekdays in an additional drill or active duty status.
 The reservists represent a wide variety of civilian careers, including airline pilots, doctors, engineers, elected officials, teachers, plumbers, mechanics, corporate managers and local, state and federal government employees.